Classic Beef and Bean Chili – Chili Con Carne

 Freeze chili in thin flat layer to save space in the freezer.

-• Choose containers that are a convenient size for how you plan to serve the chili.
+• Freeze in convenient portion sizes for how you plan to serve the chili.
 Single serve sizes are great for quick lunches while large containers are great for family dinners.

 • Label your container so you’ll remember what it is and if you have family members just learning to cook, include reheating instructions for them.